 - sidestream smoke, which comes from the burning tip of the cigarette.

-Second-hand smoke consists mainly of sidestream smoke, which is about four times more toxic than mainstream smoke, although people inhale it in a more diluted form.
+Sidestream smoke is about four times more toxic than mainstream smoke, although people inhale it in a more diluted form.
 This is because sidestream smoke contains much higher levels of many of the poisons and cancer-causing chemicals in cigarettes, including:

-- up to three times as much carbon monoxide
+- at least three times as much carbon monoxide

 Smoking in public places